kenhkan/noflo-passport/README.md

   Passport.js documentation
 * *AUTH*: The URL to authenticate the user.
 See "userAuthorizationURL" in Passport.js documentation
-* *CALLBACK*: The URL for the provider to call back.
-This should ultimately lead to an `passport/OAuth2Callback` process
+* CALLBACK: The URL for the provider to call back.
+This should ultimately lead to an `passport/OAuthTwoHandler` process
 * *KEY*: The consumer key
 * *SECRET*: The consumer secret